sherweb/Public-Apis/README.md

 In the folder SampleCode, you will find all the examples on how to use the NuGet packages.
 All examples are in C#.
 This is where you will need the clientId, clientSecret and subscriptionKey.
 Feel free to submit any code enhancements to us.

+## Postman
+In the folder Postman, you will find all files allowing you to test the APIs directly with [Postman](https://www.postman.com/).
+There is a "Collection" for each API plus an "Environement".
+Here's a quick how-to-use :
+1. Set your ClientId, ClientSecret and SubscriptionKey in the environement.
+2. Use the Authorization collection to retrieve your token.
+3. Set this token in the "Authorization" section of each API call (replace YOUR_TOKEN by your token).
+4. Voilà.

 ## Documentation

 You can find all the documentation related to these APIs here: https://developers.sherweb.com/.